datawaves-xyz/dbt_datawaves_wallet_labels/README.md

 ## What does this dbt project do?

-This dbt project create a bunch of wallet labels on Ethereum Network using [dbt_datawaves](https://datawaves.xyz/) package.
+This dbt project create a bunch of wallet labels using [dbt_datawaves](https://github.com/datawaves-xyz/dbt_datawaves) package.

 ### Wallet labels